 - Getting into physical or verbal fights

-- Friends with others who are bullying
+- Becoming friends with others who are bullying

-- Increasingly aggressive
+- Becoming increasingly aggressive

 - Getting sent to detention or the principal’s office frequently

-- Have unexplained money or other belongings
+- Having unexplained money or other belongings

-- Won’t accept responsibility for their actions
+- Not accepting responsibility for his or her actions

-- Worried about their reputation or popularity
+- Worrying about reputation or popularity